-(Director: Professor Tommie Meyer, Deputy Director: Associate Professor Deshen Moodley).
+(Director: Professor Tommie Meyer, Deputy Director: Associate Professor Deshen Moodley) Website

 The Centre for Artificial Intelligence Research (CAIR) is a national centre, hosted by the CSIR, with nodes at a number of South African universities.
 CAIR conducts research related to foundational and applied aspects of Artificial Intelligence.
 The UCT node has a specific focus on Knowledge Representation and Reasoning, as well as Adaptive and Cognitive Systems, and explores applications of Artificial Intelligence for social and economic development in South Africa and Africa.

 The Centre is no longer operational as of 2021; however, research in various areas of ICT4D continues within other research groups in the School.

 Topics of research include: Collaborative Virtual Environments; Usability and Human-Computer Interaction; Computer Graphics; Image Analysis applied to Medical Images; Virtual Reality and Behavioural Therapy; allowing end-users to create interesting virtual environments; Interaction with Mobile Computing Devices; Scalable Interfaces; and implications of these for Government Information Technology Policy.
 Special interests within the CVC lab include Socially Aware Computing, VR Methodology, Virtual Environments, Modelling and Procedural Graphics.